 - providing feedback/information to schools at key points of the assessment/moderation cycle to strengthen the use of performance standards

 - using statistical systems to monitor and oversee the investigations into significant variations between the external and school-based assessment of Stage 2 subjects

 - managing the systems for timely and, where appropriate, decentralised approval of SACE learning assessment plans and local programs.

-As A/Manager, Learning and Assessment Design, Merdie is responsible for:
+As Acting Manager, Learning and Assessment Design, Meridie is responsible for: